 Today, there are several diagnostic tests to evaluate the state of a woman's ovarian reserve, such as an antral follicle count by ultrasound, antimullerian hormone analysis, or determination of blood FSH levels.

 However, knowing the quality of the eggs is not so easy.
 In IVF treatments, there is no proof that the recovered oocytes have chromosomal alterations.
-The only viable option would be to fertilize them and then make a preimplantation genetic diagnosis (PGD) of the embryos generated.
+The only viable option would be to fertilize them and perform a preimplantation genetic diagnosis (PGD) of the embryos generated.

 What does a normal egg look like?